The Awesomely Big List Of Ways To Help Autism Families

-Make it easy and safe for your friends to come visit.
+Make it easy and safe for your friends or family members to come visit.
 Ask about favourite foods, what their kids like to play with and the DVDs they like to watch so everyone will feel more comfortable when they visit.
 Ask if they have any visual supports that they use at home that you can replicate at your place (like a sign to show where the toilet is and how to use it), and whether there are any safety requirements (like door locks) so your friends can relax during their visit.

 8. Be flexible

 Life with autistic kids means a full schedule, and plans often have to change unpredictably at the last moment.
 So be flexible when making plans with your friends, and accept that they may not always be able to make it – but don’t stop inviting them!
 They need to know that you still want their company.